sstevens2/mapMetasVsRefs/Readme.md

 Directory Structure:
 | - metagenomes : directory to place (or link) all the metagenomes to include in analysis
 | - refGenomes : directory to place (or link) all the reference genomes to include in analysis
+| - scripts : directory that contains scripts for analysis